rhli/Degraded-First-Scheduler/README.md

 8. Use grep to find the lines in JobTracker log which contains word "Choosing".
-The log message tells you the orders blocks are choosen to process, recall that you have deleted a file, meaning that there is a degraded task, and according to the lines in the log message, this one is the first task to be launched.
+The log message tells you the orders blocks are choosen to process, recall that you have deleted a block, meaning that there is a degraded task, and according to the lines in the log message, the degraded task is the first one to be launched.

 9. If you are still curious, just repeat this from step 1, but disable degraded first scheduler, the degraded task will be scheduled as the last task.